List of animation studios owned by the Walt Disney Company: Disney Animation Japan

+Projects

 Disney Animation U.K.

 Walt Disney Animation U.K., Limited (DAE), was an animation studio based in England, Great Britain, United Kingdom that operated from 1986 to 1991.

 This short-lived unit was set up in Camden Town, London in 1986 for the animation production of The Great Mouse Detective produced by Walt Disney Feature Animation and Who Framed Roger Rabbit, using a combination of animators from Burbank, Richard Williams' associates and animators from all over Europe (many of whom would later join the prestigious Feature Animation unit in Burbank when Roger Rabbit had finished production).
-In 1990, the first production they work on under Disney was DuckTales the Movie: Treasure of the Lost Lamp for Disney MovieToons and Walt Disney Animation, France S.A., In summer 1991, Disney Animation U.K. was closed Walt Disney Animation British, Limited, the end of summer 1991, the last thing that the British animation studios animated were two episodes of TaleSpin and one episode of The New Adventures of Winnie the Pooh.
+In 1990, the first production they worked on under Disney was DuckTales the Movie: Treasure of the Lost Lamp for Disney MovieToons and Walt Disney Animation, France S.A.
+In summer 1991, Disney Animation U.K. Limited; the last thing that the British animation studios ever animated were two episodes of TaleSpin and one episode of The New Adventures of Winnie the Pooh.

 Projects

 Walt Disney Animation Studios Vancouver

 Walt Disney Animation Studios Vancouver is a division of Walt Disney Animation Studios.
-The division was open on August 4, 2021, and will begin operations in January 2022.
-Amir Nasrabadi, former finance lead at Disney Animation, will be the head of the studio.
-The studio will work on Disney Animation's future long-term series and specials for the company's streaming service, Disney+, with its first work being the upcoming Moana series.
+The division was open on August 4, 2021, and began operations in January 2022.
+Amir Nasrabadi, former finance lead at Disney Animation, is the head of the studio.
+The studio works on Disney Animation's future long-term series, specials, and movies, with its first work being Moana 2.

 Projects

-Jumbo Pictures

-Jumbo Pictures was a New York-based animation studio founded by Jim Jinkins and David Campbell on July 20, 1990.
-On February 29, 1996, Disney purchased Jumbo Pictures to add Doug to their roster of properties.
-Jumbo Pictures' Doug was a key show of Disney's One Saturday Morning since 1997.
-Jumbo Pictures also made one film, Doug's 1st Movie, in 1999.
-The studio was closed in 2000.

-Filmography

 ImageMovers Digital

-In 2007, the Walt Disney Company and ImageMovers set up a joint venture animation facility, ImageMovers Digital, a Marin County-based film company, where Robert Zemeckis would produce and direct 3D animated films using performance capture technology.
+In 2007, The Walt Disney Company and ImageMovers set up a joint venture animation facility, ImageMovers Digital, a Marin County-based film company, where Robert Zemeckis would produce and direct 3D animated films using performance capture technology.
 ImageMovers Digital closed operations by January 2011, after the production was completed on Mars Needs Moms.